|

 1882-87.

-Harrison, whose work we have encountered many times during our Chester wanderings, had a difficult relationship with the Cathedral authorities.
-Despite being asked by the Bishop, Dr George Law, to carry out the necessary work and submitting detailed estimates and drawings, he discovered that the Dean, who was actually responsible for maintainance of the fabric, wanted to pay someone else to supervise the plans he had so painstakingly prepared.
+responsible for the maintainance of the Cathedral fabric, wanted to pay someone else less than he asked to supervise the plans he had so painstakingly prepared.
 In a forthright letter, he "presumed the Dean... wished to have a man of some experience to advise with, and superintend, the necessary works of this decayed building" and then asked rhetorically, "You cannot imagine that I, or any other person, would willingly lend his name as architect to the repairs required in this almost ruinous church... without having the superindendence of such repairs.
 Would the public be as ready to free me from the responsibility of any failure as the Chapter express themselves to be?
 I doubt it much".

-Harrison was famously abrupt, but he knew his business and his opinion was doubtless valid, since virtually no maintainance work had been carried out on the building since the 1530s- 300 years previously.
+Harrison was famously abrupt, but he knew his business and his opinion was doubtless valid, since, amazingly, virtually no maintainance work had been carried out on the building since the 1530s- 300 years previously!

-What the aforementioned Dean and his preceding 'guardians of the fabric' had been doing during this time is anyone's guess.
+What the aforementioned Dean and his preceding 'guardians of the fabric' had been doing during all this time is anyone's guess.
 Nontheless, the work on rebuilding the buttresses of the south transept, whose stability had long been a cause for concern, and also of repairing its gutters, went ahead without him.
 The latter work was so badly executed that it had to be redone a mere six years later.
 To add insult to injury, Harrison was not even paid his princely fee of £25 for his work during his lifetime.
-He may have considered himself a professional man, worthy of reasonably prompt payment for services rendered, but in the eyes of that 'Man of God', the Dean of Chester, he was a mere tradesman, whose bills could be paid- or not- when it was convenient.
-The money only appeared ten years after his death, and then only then when Harrison's executors demanded it.
+He may have considered himself a professional man, worthy of reasonably prompt payment for services rendered, but in the eyes of that 'Man of God', the Dean of Chester, he was a mere tradesman, whose bills could be paid when it was deemed convenient- or not at all.
+The money only appeared ten years after Harrison's death, and then only then when his executors threatened to kick up a fuss about it.

 Scott's